How to become a web security tester

 It is strongly recommended that you read books and blogs on the topics.
 OWASP Testing Guild v4 is a great book for beginners and the OWASP website is a great source for learning web penetration testing.

-There are many terms and concepts you could learn but if you try to learn them all if may become stressful and overwhelming.
+There are many terms and concepts you could learn, but if you try to learn them all it may become stressful and overwhelming.
 It is best to focus on understanding a few key terms that are most likely to apply to your application.
 You can by learning the OWASP Top 10 Vulnerabilities first.

 Using online training tools or set up lab to practice